 What would be worse than having your builder show up to your job, only to realize that the foundation was not prepared to the proper specifications?

-Site Preparations LLC works with many different shed and structure companies in the Mid-Atlantic area and they expect us to prepare their project foundations the right way.
+Site Prep works with many different shed and structure companies in the Mid-Atlantic area and they expect us to prepare their project foundations the right way.
 Hire a site preparation company your builder can trust!